 - Add sugar and beat another 2 minutes.
 Reduce speed to medium low and beat in eggs one at a time, scraping down sides of bowl between additions.
 Beat in vanilla extract.

-- Increase speed to medium and continue beating *JUST* until batter goes from lumpy to smooth, 15- 20 seconds total.
+- Increase speed to medium and continue beating *JUST* until batter goes from lumpy to smooth, 15- 20 seconds total, pausing once to scrape down mixer bowl and paddle.
 Watch closely and do not overmix or you will make the cake tough.

 - Gently fold in diced peaches.

 - Arrange peach slices in the grooves in bottom of the prepared bundt pan.